-Introduction: Components of nucleic acids, major classes of nucleic acids and their biological role.
+Introduction: Structure and composition of nucleic acids, major classes of nucleic acids and their biological role.

-Chemical and physical properties of nucleic acids: UV absorbance of nucleic acids, hypochromism and Hyperchromism.
+Physicochemical properties of nucleic acids: UV absorbance of nucleic acids, hypochromism and Hyperchromism.

 Isolation and purification of nucleic acids - DNA and RNA, estimation of nucleic acids.

-Primary and secondary structure of DNA: Base composition of DNA, Chargaff's rule, X-ray diffraction analysis of DNA, Watson-Crick model of DNA double helix, Different structural forms of DNA - A, B & Z.
+Primary and secondary structure of DNA: Base composition of DNA, Chargaff's rule, X-ray diffraction analysis of DNA, Watson-Crick model of DNA double helix, Different forms of DNA - A, B & Z.